abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 ..  only:: draft

-    We enter here in a new world where we don't try to solve a problem to optimality but seek for a good approximate solution.
+    We enter here in a new world where we don't try to solve a problem to optimality but seek for a good solution.
 Remember from section XXX: some problems [#actually_most_problems_are_hard]_ are hard to solve.
 No matter how powerful our computers are [#watch_out_for_quantic_computers]_, we quickly hit a wall if we try to solve these problems to optimality.
     Do we give up?
 Of course not!
 If it is not possible to extract the best solutions, we can try to find very good solutions.
-Enter the fascinating world of (meta-)heuristics.
+Enter the fascinating world of (meta-)heuristics and local search.

-    Sometimes, we can have some kind of garantee on the quality of the solutions found and we speak about *approximations*, sometimes we don't have a clue of what we are doing and we just hope for the best.

     ..  [#actually_most_problems_are_hard] Actually, *most* problems!

     ..  [#watch_out_for_quantic_computers] But watch out for the next generation of computers: computers based on quantum mechanics!

-    ..  topic:: What do we mean by a *garantee* on the solution?

-        Blibli

 ..  rubric:: Overview:

 ..  only:: draft